 To further prolong your swimsuit’s lifespan, we recommend specifically using reef-safe sunscreen.
 So as not to harm the environment, reef-safe sunscreen is only made with natural ingredients and does not contain harmful chemicals that will not only harm the sea life, but your swimsuit fabric as well.

 Water is a breeding ground for bacteria, so in order to keep you safe, many chemicals are added into the pool water to sanitize it by killing bacteria.
 The most prominent chemical is chlorine.

 Chlorine is notorious for damaging hair and bathing suits if it is not washed off.
+It can even stain your teeth yellow.
 However, it is a necessary evil that won’t be going away anytime soon because it is so effective at killing bacteria.